DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Preliminaries

-\textbf{Cross-View Attention} To enhance multi-view consistency, many works~\cite{cao2023masactrl,chen2023fec,chen2024anydoor,huang2023kv,khandelwal2023infusion,mou2023dragondiffusion,nam2024dreammatcher,wang2024stereodiffusion} modify the diffusion model's attention mechanism by replacing the query, key, and value pairs, ensuring coherent generation across different views.
-In this work, we allow the left view's query (Q) to attend directly to the right view's key (K) and value (V).
+Maintaining consistency between the left- and right-view latents is crucial for stereo content generation.
+To produce multi-view consistent content, several works~\cite{cao2023masactrl,chen2023fec,chen2024anydoor,huang2023kv,khandelwal2023infusion,mou2023dragondiffusion,nam2024dreammatcher,wang2024stereodiffusion} modify the diffusion model's attention mechanism by replacing the query, key, and value pairs, thereby ensuring coherent generation across views.
+In this work, we adopt \textbf{cross-view attention}, following~\cite{wang2024stereodiffusion}.
+Let $Q_L, K_L, V_L$ and $Q_R, K_R, V_R$ represent the query, key, and value matrices for the left and right views, respectively.
+To align the right view with the left view’s features, we use $Q_L$ to attend to $K_R$ and $V_R$.
+The resulting cross-view feature $F_{R \to L}$ can be expressed as:

+where the left view's queries ($Q_L$) attend directly to the right view's keys ($K_R$) and values ($V_R$).
 This mechanism promotes stronger alignment and coherence across views by sharing essential spatial and contextual information.
-Let $Q_L, K_L, V_L$ and $Q_R, K_R, V_R$ represent the query, key, and value matrices for the left view and right view, respectively.
-To align the right view with the left view’s features, we use $Q_L $ (from the left view) to attend to $K_R$ and $V_R$ (from the right view).
-Mathematically, the right view feature $F_{R \to L}$ can be expressed as: